Michael-Kuria/algorithms/README.md

 - Sort the List according to their starting time.
 - If there is any overlap combine the intervals into one e.g {{"09:00", "10:30"} ,{"10:00","11:00"}, ... }
 this 2 entries can be considered as one entry i.e {{"09:00","11:00"}, ... } since no meeting can be held in between them.
-- Use the new formed list to find the times in which the meeting can be held.
+- Use the new formed list to find the times in which the meeting can be held, ensuring they fit in between the bounds of each person.